 As for the combustion car I know that it will likely be relegated to a secondary role in mobility becoming a weekend fun car to have fun on mountain roads or used as a vehicle for traveling long distances in a short time.
 You´ll likely see them more in small towns or in remote areas.

 I have clear that automotive enthusiasts will likely move out of large cities due to the extreme strict regulations to polluting traffic, many of them will go to remote villages where laws are more relaxed in what is called the unhabited spain in which almost no one lives.

 The Unhabited spain will be repopulated thanks to the ICE car enthusiasts stimulating the population growth and the local economy, altough the big cities will get rid of dirty cars they will still "enjoy" endless traffic jams at the entrances and exists of the city 24/7 while in the mountain towns You`ll likely be having fun in your old combustion car at full speed without having to endure the disgusted look of a environmentalist which hates that your fun car burns fossilized dinosaurs to move forward killing polear bears at each downshift.

-This shift to Electric mobility will also stimulate the construction of houses near racing tracks for automotive enthusiasts in what I would call "Motorcities" It will be more usual than you think to see a classic sports car coming out of the garage or spot a replica of a Le-mans racing driving up to a trailer just around the corner, the car community as whole will not dissapear. we are currently in 2019 and there`s still people that go riding horses in the mountains even if they aren`t any faster than cars right?
-So be reasured... the EV cars won`t kill the automotive community but make it grow.
+This shift to electric mobility will also stimulate the construction of houses near racetracks that will likely be inhabited mostly by automotive enthusiasts in what I would call "Motorcities" It will be more usual than you think to see a classic sports car coming out of the garage or spot a replica of a Le-mans racing driving up to a trailer just around the corner in a motorcity, the car community as whole will not dissapear. we are currently in 2019 and there`s still people that go riding horses in the mountains even if they aren`t any faster than cars right?
+So be reasured... the BEV cars won`t kill the automotive community but rather make it grow.